 Shannon is leading the agency’s efforts to engage police departments, the court system, schools, and other community-based agencies to ensure individuals and families from underserved communities throughout DuPage County have access to quality mental health services.

 Since Shannon came to NEDFYS in 2016, she has doubled revenue, led the full conversion to an electronic health record, initiated partnerships with two additional police departments, and implemented an insurance benefits package for employees for the first time in agency history.
 In 2020, Shannon was recognized by the West Suburban Philanthropic Network as a finalist for Nonprofit Executive of the Year.

-In 2015, Shannon utilized her experience with both juvenile justice policymakers and practitioners, to co-author the Adolescent Domestic Battery Typologies Tool Manual published by the John D. and Catherine T. Foundation.
-Shannon holds a Master of Arts in Criminal Justice from Loyola University-Chicago.
+Shannon previously supervised the Juvenile Diversion and Victims Services Unit for the 18th Judicial Circuit Department of Probation and Court Services.
+In 2015, Shannon utilized her experience with both juvenile justice policymakers and practitioners, to co-author the Adolescent Domestic Battery Typologies Tool Manual published by the John D. and Catherine T. MacArthur Foundation.

 Criminal and juvenile justice policy and practice